 Sucralose sweeteners are a hot topic among health-conscious foodies.
 Most people know why sugar is bad, but is sucralose bad?
 Is it good?
 And most importantly… is sucralose keto?

 The answers to these questions are tricky.
 Let’s talk about sucralose and keto, how it compares to sugar, and the links between sucralose sweeteners and overall health.

-If you’re trying to avoid sugar, also check out the completely keto friendly sweeteners guide and the comparison of the best keto sweeteners.
-You might also like my collection of keto desserts – none of them use sucralose.
+If you’re trying to avoid sugar, also check out the completely keto friendly sweeteners guide.
+You might also like my collection of keto desserts — none of them use sucralose.

 What Is Sucralose?

 Sucralose is a sugar alternative 600 times sweeter than white sugar.
 It contains no calories, making it a popular sugar alternative in many diets.

 You might know sucralose by its most popular brand name: Splenda.
 The little yellow packets you see in restaurants or coffee bars contain this sucralose sweetener.

 How is Sucralose Made?

 Sucralose is made by changing the chemical structure of sugar.
 Portions of the sugar molecule are replaced with chlorine atoms, transforming the sugar (sucrose) into sucralose [*].